 - Add some text onto the image itself (not just in the description), as this will help make your Pin stand out, but keep it concise, so that it’s easy to read on a phone.

 As I’m concentrating on getting started, I’m keeping things simple by focusing on image-based Pins.
 However, when you get more confident with Pinterest, you may also want to try video Pins.
-These have their own set of best practices, which you can read here.

 It’s a social network – so be social